The Role of Emerging Technologies in Health and Safety Management

-Core elements of IoT in Safety
+Core Elements of IoT in Safety

 Industry experts and businesses alike are focusing on health and safety beyond the needs of regulatory compliance.
-IoT-led innovations help managers improve safety by reducing incidents, mitigating potential risks, and creating tangible results such as higher profit margin and cost reduction.
+IoT-led innovations help managers improve safety by reducing incidents, mitigating potential risks, and creating tangible results such as higher profit margins and cost reduction.
 To that end, three core elements have made IoT improve workplace safety.
 These include:

 - Predictive analysis for continuous improvement (CI) – In addition to alerting about an unsafe condition, IoT data helps identify areas of improvement

 - Leading indicators – These indicators are proactive, preventive, and predictive measures that help provide information related to the effective performance of health and safety activities.
 It is critical to understand what is working well and continue to invest in those areas.

 - Contextual functioning – IoT tools are most effective when analyzing contextual data points such as geolocation, worksite maps, and individualized worker health data